dimadesu/android-rtmp-ingest/README.md

 Big thanks to `Supairyacht` user from `IRL Pro` Discord server for this idea.

 We'll be pushing into RTMP ingest of MediaMTX and pulling HLS from MediaMTX.
-MediaMTX can do without any extra setup.
+MediaMTX can do this without any extra setup.

 HLS is essentially an HTML page with a video in it.